How much do you really know about the bar exam? Here are some of the common bar exam misconceptions we often encounter while working with students:

 - The February bar is harder than the July bar.

-Pay no attention to the statistics – the July bar is equally as difficult as the February bar!
-Many examinees hesitate to take the February exam, assuming that its consistently lower national pass rate reflects a higher level of difficulty.
-However, this dissimilarity is not a reflection of the exam itself, but is rather a result of other influential factors.
-For example, those who did not pass in July are more likely to take the exam again in February, and examinees are less likely to pass the second, third, or fourth time around.
+Some examinees hesitate to take the February exam, assuming that the consistently lower national pass rate reflects a higher level of difficulty.
+Pay no attention to the statistics – the July bar is equally as difficult as the February bar.
+The stats are not a reflection of the exam itself, but rather a result of other influential factors.
+For example, those who did not pass in July are more likely to take the exam again in February.
+And, unfortunately, examinees retaking the bar exam are less likely to pass.

-- The exam tests how well you memorize the law.
+- The bar exam tests how well you memorize the law.

-Sure, you have to memorize more information than you can even comprehend.
-That doesn’t mean, however, that the bar exam tests your memorization skills!
-Rather, it is designed to measure your ability to apply law concepts to a simulated situation.
-That means in order to study effectively, it is critical that you spend considerable time answering practice MBE questions and writing essays instead of depending on your outlines and flashcards to fully prepare you.
+Sure, you have to memorize a ton of information.
+But that’s not the point of the bar exam.
+The bar exam is not testing your memorization skills, Rather, it is designed to measure your ability to apply law concepts to a simulated situation.
+That means that it is critical that you spend considerable time applying your knowledge of the law through activities such as answering practice MBE questions and writing essays vs. simply memorizing information.

 - The more MBE questions you answer, the more prepared you’ll be for the exam.